 Suman Kundu is an Assistant Professor of the Department of Computer Science and Engineering at Indian Institute of Technology Jodhpur.
-He received B.Tech in Information Technology from West Bengal University of Technology, Kolkata, India in 2005 and M.E. in Software Engineering from Jadavpur University in 2009.
-His doctoral research was carried out at Center for Soft Computing Research, Indian Statistical Institute between 2010 and 2015.
-He had visited engine group at Wroclaw University of Science and Technology from June 2018 to April 2019 for his postdoctoral research.
+He leads the research group SoNAA: Social Network Analysis and Application.
+The research group is part of Cognitive and Social Analytics Lab of the department of Computer Science and Engineering at IIT Jodhpur.
+Dr. Kundu received his Ph.D. degree from Jadavpur University in 2017.
+His doctoral research work was carried out at Center for Soft Computing Research, Indian Statistical Institute between 2010 and 2015.
+He visited Engine group at Wroclaw University of Science and Technology in 2018-2019 for his postdoctoral research.

-Dr. Kundu has more than 6 years of industrial software development experience with ZINFI Software Systems Pvt.
+Dr. Kundu has more than 6 years of industrial software development experience with Zinfi Software Systems Pvt.
 Ltd., Kolkata.
-He published 8 articles in the area of social network analysis, granular computing, soft computing.
-His research interests includes social network analysis, network data science, soft computing, crowd sourcing, fuzzy and rough set, and granular computing.
+He published several articles in the area of social network analysis, granular computing, soft computing.
+His research interests includes social network analysis, network science, soft computing, crowd sourcing, fuzzy and rough set, and granular computing.

 PhD in Social Network Analysis, 2017